310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 Ah--!
 But I did not bring my katana today…!

-What do I do?!
-Should I dive into the watertank full of *“pi-rah-na”* and allow myself to get devoured as apology?!
+What do I do!?
+Should I dive into the watertank full of *“pi-rah-na”* and allow myself to get devoured as apology!?
 {% endbubble %}

 {% bubble Hinata %}